How To Write A Bio (FREE TEMPLATE + examples)

-Great question.
-It’s an essential piece of copy for anyone with an online business.
-And that’s because unlike your About page, your professional bio is visible in more places.
-As well as being on your website, it can live on your LinkedIn profile, your guest blog posts, your speaker profiles, your social media accounts and many other places.
-It’s your calling card, your elevator pitch.
-It’s basically the most powerful online networking tool you have.
+Basically, a bio is an essential piece of copy for anyone with an online business.
+Unlike an About page, your professional bio is visible in more places.
+As well as being on your website, it can live on your LinkedIn profile, your guest blog posts, your speaker profiles, your social media accounts and many other places around the interwebs.

 But many online business owners are holding themselves back and tripping themselves up when it comes to self-promotion.

 Maybe you can relate… ?

 Sally the photographer sounds amazing, and she just added a really great discount code to her intro and everyone’s going crazy for her.
 You don’t have any fancy offerings like Sally.
 You wrack your brain and try to come up with something on the fly, but end up feeling overwhelmed, so you leave it.
-You think to yourself, ‘I’ll write something later, when I’ve had a chance to come up with something really great, like Sally did.
+You think to yourself, ‘I’ll write something later, when I’ve had a chance to come up with something *really* great, like Sally did.
 You get on with your work.
 You promptly forget. ????

 You’d paid a motzer for it and you were proud as punch to show it to the world.
-You updated your social profiles so everything was looking sweet and snazzy across all channels.
+You updated your social profiles so everything looked sweet and snazzy across all channels.
 All you needed were the perfect words to reflect the new look.
-You wanted to sound exactly how you were feeling about your special corner of the internet, totally psyched and ready for action.
+You wanted to sound exactly how you were feeling about your little corner of the internet, totally psyched and ready for action.
 But everything you came up with sounded so stupid, or worse, totally uninspiring.
-In the end, you had to cough up even more money for a copywriter to help you pull it all together. 💸
+In the end, you had to cough up even more money for a copywriter to help you pull it all together. ?

-…or maybe someone emailed you with an exciting opportunity to be featured in their online summit.
-It was as exciting as hell and you knew it was going to supercharge your visibility and your credibility.
-Exciting opportunity person asked you to shoot your bio over in an email.
+You were so excited you squeeled out loud and startled the dog.
+You knew it was going to ramp up your visibility and your credibility.
+Exciting opportunity person asked you to email your bio over.
 You had a few different versions, but not one that felt really good and portrayed you and your skills perfectly.
-You spent countless hours tweaking and fine-tuning it, and by the time you finally sent it, you still weren’t convinced you sounded ‘good enough’ to be included in the lineup. 🙈
+You spent countless hours tweaking and fine-tuning it, and by the time you finally sent it, you still weren’t convinced you sounded ‘good enough’ to be included in the lineup. ?

-In just a few moments you’ll be on your way to creating your own beautiful bio that you’ll be proud to share on your website, in your groups and anywhere on the ‘webs you want to get noticed and make an impact.
+I’m going to help you create your own beautiful bio that you’ll be proud to share on your website, in your groups and anywhere you want to get noticed and make an impact.

-Get your hands on Your Beautiful Bio Worksheet here.
+Download Your Beautiful Bio Worksheet here.

-And if you still need help fine tuning (because, even as a copywriter, even with a solid template, and even with all the best intentions, I know how painstakingly difficult it can be to write about yourself) book in a chat with me here.
+(because pssst…even though I’m a copywriter, even with a solid template, and even with all the best intentions, I also know how painfully difficult it can be to write about yourself ??♀️ ).